Resources

 icon Close

-What is B-Roll?
+What is B-ROLL?

-B-Roll is supplemental footage inserted as a cutaway under narration or interview that helps tell the story.
+B-ROLL is supplemental footage inserted as a cutaway under narration or interview that helps tell the story.
 It can be used to introduce a segment or to cover a speaker’s audio or video miscues.

-Acquiring B-Roll
+Acquiring B-ROLL

-Last Modified: Copy Link
+Last Modified:

 Best Practices for Securing Your Zoom Virtual Classroom